IN THIS SECTION

 Through these actions, NEAT Academy Trust is ensuring that sustainability is not a statement of intent but a visible and measurable part of our schools’ culture and curriculum.

-We welcome support from organisations in green energy, construction, utilities, and related supply chains.
-Offers include an assembly, a workshop, a short virtual talk, or hosting a small group visit.
+We welcome support from organisations across all sectors for our careers-related events.
+Opportunities to get involved include delivering an assembly, running a workshop, hosting a short virtual talk, or welcoming a small group of pupils for a workplace visit.